How to hire an electric car: rental services explained

 These companies offer longer-term electric-car rental, with the ability to book by the day or for longer with, typically, all costs included.

-EVHire is an ‘exotic vehicle hire’ company and has plenty of upmarket EVs for hire: Audi e-tron, Jaguar I-Pace, Porsche Taycan and the current Tesla range.
+EVHire is an ‘exotic vehicle hire’ company and has plenty of upmarket EVs for hire, such as the Audi e-tron, Jaguar i-Pace, Porsche Taycan and the current Tesla range.
 Prices for daily rental start at £168 per day.
 You don’t need to sign up or subscribe to use the service.
+This could be an option if you want to experience an EV that’s more out of the ordinary.

 EV Go specialises in Tesla rental, with prices starting at £99 a day and delivery and collection included.
 A chauffeur service is also available.
 There’s no subscription fee to use the service.

-EVision is an electric-only car-hire company, with long-term, short-term or super-short term hourly hire available on loads of electric vehicles, from the cheapest models up to the most expensive EVs.
-As an example, it costs £36 per day to hire a Renault ZOE for one to 90 days, or £452 a month to rent one for more than a year.
+EVision is an electric-only car-hire company, with long-term and short-term hire available on loads of electric vehicles, from the cheapest models up to the most expensive EVs.
+For example, it costs £60 per day or £200 a week to hire a Renault ZOE.
+Longer-term arrangements are possible, for example £419 a month for a year or more, £398 a month for two or more years, or £378 a month for three or more years.

 Green Motion specialises in low-emissions car rental.
 It offers a range of plug-in hybrid models, but only one fully electric car, the Nissan Leaf.
 Unlike some of the other electric-car hire companies listed here, it doesn’t require you to sign up to a membership or subscription plan, instead offering four levels of hire: basic, plus, premium and premium+.
 The different packages change the daily price by reducing the insurance excess and increasing the mileage limit.
 Booking a Leaf isn’t straightforward, though, as you can’t book a specific make and model.